-- Either a Furled Line or Level Line approximately the same length as your selected rod to start.
+- A Furled Line or Level Line or Tapered Line approximately the same length as the tenkara rod.

 - A good ability to tie strong knots.
 (The best part, this one is free except a little time to learn the knots.)

-This is all you need to get started in Tenkara fishing but it won’t take long to gather more stuff that will drive your significant other crazy when you continue adding more items to your kit (trust me I know), although I would suggest starting with the basic list first and then build up.
-Tenkara is fly fishing simplified and because of this you should try and keep it that way until you learn the techniques required which are not hard at all to learn (even a doofus like me can learn it) but the less stuff you have the more you can focus on fishing and not on stuff.
+Tenkara is fly fishing simplified and you should try and keep it that way until you learn the techniques required.
+The techniques are not hard to learn (even a doofus like me can learn it) but the less stuff you have the more you can focus on fishing.

-Additional Items That Can Make Things Easier But Don’t Make A Tenkara Fisherman
+Fishing Equipment That Makes Things Easier But Doesn’t Make A Tenkara Angler

 The items listed below will make your day easier on the river but are not absolutely necessary.
 Do I have these items?
 Yes.
 Do I use them every day that I am on the water?
 No. Then why have them?
 Why not!!!